 Do: Walk with your children.
 (The exercise will benefit all of you.)

 Do: Use public transportation.
 Then you can use the travel time for reading, planning, or relaxing.
 Often public transportation costs less than gas plus parking.

 Do: Carry only what you need in your car.
+Extra weight wastes gas.

 Do: Remove flags and decorations.
 These cause added drag, which wastes gas.

 Do: Before driving far to a special ( e.g., “Discount” ) store, estimate the cost of gas plus the value of your time.
 Then compare those costs with the savings that you expect.
 For example, would it be worth spending an extra hour of your time plus a gallon of gas to save $5?